Herbert Kappler: Chief of Police in occupied Rome

 In retaliation for the armistice between Italy and the Allies on 8 September 1943, the German military occupied Rome and Kappler, with the rank of SS-Obersturmbannführer, was appointed local Commander of the Security Police and Security Service (Kommandeur der Sicherheitspolizei und des SD) in charge of all SS security police and intelligence units deployed in Rome.

 Kappler was immediately put in charge of implementing the Holocaust in Italy in both Rome and Lazio; in his first action, 1,023 Roman Jews were rounded up and deported to Auschwitz; where only 16 survived.
 He later arranged the deportation of a further 993 Roman Jews, nearly all of whom also were murdered in the gas chambers.
-As part of the latter operation, Kappler successfully extorted 50 kg kilograms of gold from the Jews of Rome, which Kappler later alleged was an attempt to prevent the deportations.
+As part of the latter operation, Kappler successfully extorted 45.5 kg of gold from the Jews of Rome, which Kappler later alleged was an attempt to prevent the deportations.

 By early 1944, Kappler was the highest representative of the Reich Security Main Office in Rome and answered directly to both the military governor, Generalleutnant of the Luftwaffe Kurt Mälzer, as well as to the SS chain of command through Befehlshaber der Sicherheitspolizei und des SD SS-Brigadeführer Wilhelm Harster, to the Supreme SS and Police Leader of Italy (HöSSPF), SS-Obergruppenführer Karl Wolff.
 Kappler came into direct conflict with the neutral Vatican under Pope Pius XII, which Kappler correctly believed was harbouring escaped Allied POWs, members of the Italian Resistance, and Jews.
 A particularly detested adversary of Kappler's was Irish Monsignor Hugh O'Flaherty of the Sacred Congregation De Propaganda Fide.
 The Monsignor's activities covertly assisting Jews and other fugitives led both Kappler and his Italian colleague Pietro Koch to repeatedly, and vainly, plot O'Flaherty's kidnapping, torture, and summary execution.